tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Remove explicit IV.

-- Remove support for weak and lesser used named curves.

-- Remove support for MD5 and SHA-224 hashes with signatures.

 draft-05

 - Prohibit SSL negotiation for backwards compatibility.

 - Fix which MS is used for exporters.

 draft-04